-The College limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in obligations guaranteed by the United States Government or securities issued by agencies of the United States Government, and state and local government bonds and commercial paper rated at the time of purchase within the three highest general classifications established by a rating service of nationally recognized expertise in rating bonds of states and their political subdivisions.
-At June 30, 2020, the U.S. agency securities were rated between AA- and AAA, U.S. Treasury agencies were all rated AA+, corporate bonds were not rated, and the municipal bonds were rated between A and AAA.
-At June 30, 2019, the U.S. agency securities were rated between AA+ and AAA, U.S. Treasury agencies were all rated AA+, the commercial paper was rated A-1, and the municipal bonds were rated between A and AAA.
+The College limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in obligations guaranteed by the United States Government or securities issued by agencies of the United States Government that are explicitly guaranteed by the United States Government, and state and local government bonds and commercial paper rated at the time of purchase within the three highest general classifications established by a rating service of nationally recognized expertise in rating bonds of states and their political subdivisions.
+At June 30, 2021, the U.S. agency securities were rated between AA+ and AAA, U.S. Treasury agencies were all rated AA+, fixed income mutual funds were comprised of corporate bonds with investment grade ratings or higher, and the municipal bonds were rated between AA- and AAA.
+At June 30, 2020, the U.S. agency securities were rated between AA- and AAA, U.S. Treasury agencies were all rated AA+, fixed income mutual funds were comprised of corporate bonds with investment grade ratings or higher, and the municipal bonds were rated between A AAA.